25th Mar 2025

 Tip rhinoplasty or nasal tip plasty, is a surgical art that enhances the appearance of the tip of the nose without disturbing the nose’s bony structure.
 This surgical procedure, employs techniques like suture methods, grafting, and precision cartilage reshaping.

 The approach, may involve adjustments to the nasal bones, could be either endonasal (closed) for minor alterations or open (external) for more significant modifications, depending on your nasal anatomy and the change you are looking for.
+Additionally, the surgery can improve nasal tip projection depending on the patient's nasal anatomy.

 An essential part of the journey towards your new nose is the healing process after the surgery.
 The final position and healing of the nose tip are influenced by your body’s natural healing process and following your post-operative care instructions.